Deep Model Predictive Control with Stability Guarantees: Introduction

-Multi-agent systems with non-interacting agents have a wide range of potential applications \cite{marine_search, agbots_Chowdhary, agriculture}.
-In such systems, individual agents can rely only on the commands issued by the central node because they do not have access to the information about their neighbors.
-This framework is advantageous when individual agents do not have enough computational power and the central node has exact model of each agent.
-Since modeling errors and environmental uncertainties are unavoidable in practice, purely centralized and model based controllers exhibit some unwanted behaviors.
-Learning based methods became extremely successful in approximating the complex features, which is otherwise very difficult.
-Since these methods can exhibit some unsafe behavior during the learning phase, their implementation on \emph{safety critical systems} is prohibited \cite{survey_LMPC, robust_action_governor, safe_rl_Krause, robust_regression, safe_exploration, safe_exploration_Krause, safe_RL_Tomlin}.
-Some newly developed approaches like \emph{system level synthesis} \cite{SLS_safe}, stochastic learning \emph{model predictive control} (MPC) \cite{learning_MPC_Mesbah}, reachable tube learning \cite{deepreach} and iterative learning MPC for autonomous car racing \cite{learning_autonomous_car, LMPC_Borrelli}, employ MPC to ensure safety.
-The constraint satisfaction capability of MPC is combined with function approximation capability of \emph{deep neural networks} (DNN) in several recent works; please see \cite{Deep_MPC_Gopaluni, Deep_MPC_Lucia_18, rapid_MPC_Borreli, minimax_Deep_MPC, Allgower_MPC_approximate} and references therein.
-A linear tube based MPC is employed along with a \emph{neural network} (NN) in \cite{NNMPC_Findeisen} in which MPC is augmented by NN to deal with nonlinearities arising due to the linearization around the operating point.
-In order to satisfy constraints, first MPC is designed, then NN is constrained to the remaining action space.
-Alternatively, a robust action governor is utilized in \cite{robust_action_governor}, which projects the learning based control to the safe action space.
-When (local) uncertainties are structured, they can be simply represented in terms of (possibly) high dimensional feature basis functions.
-Local agents, equipped with some learning mechanism, act on their respective disturbances by themselves and transmit only low dimensional estimates of their actions to the central node instead of high dimensional features.
-The computationally powerful central node ensures the satisfaction of underlying constraints by using only the received estimates.
-Recently, this framework is utilized in \cite{MWGC} with a central MPC equipped with local adaptation for structured uncertainties.
-In this current article, we extend the results of \cite{MWGC} by considering the unstructured uncertainties.
-Generally, when uncertainties are unstructured, neuro-adaptive controllers are utilized in the framework of \emph{model reference adaptive control} (MRAC) \cite{MRAC_Nguyen}.
-One such method is \cite{HHN_08} in which the inner layer weights of DNN are randomly assigned and only the outer layer is trained by using the MRAC type weight update law.
-Although adaptation of only the outer layer weights gives some acceptable performance, it cannot learn complex features \cite{Chowdhary_GP_14, GPMRAC_18, DMRAC}.
-In \cite{DMRAC}, authors propose DNN based adaptive architecture for continuous time linear systems in which the outer layer weights are updated in real time while the inner layer weights are trained on a slower time scale using batch updates.
+Our main goal in this article is to address this gap by creating a learning based MPC architectures with performance and safety guarantees.
+When uncertainties are structured, they can be simply represented in terms of (possibly) high dimensional feature basis functions and the learning mechanism acts on the disturbances.
+These disturbance rejecting actions taken by the learning mechanism are experienced by the MPC controller as additional disturbances.
+If the learning mechanism eventually rejects the disturbance then MPC can ensure asymptotic convergence of closed-loop states while satisfying the underlying constraints \cite{MWGC}.
+In this article, we extend the results of \cite{MWGC} for unstructured uncertainties.
+When uncertainties are unstructured, neuro-adaptive controllers are generally utilized in the framework of \emph{model reference adaptive control} (MRAC) \cite{MRAC_Nguyen}.
+One such method is \cite{HHN_08} in which the hidden layer weights of DNN are randomly assigned and only the output layer is trained by using the MRAC type weight update law.
+Although adaptation of only the output layer weights gives some acceptable performance, it cannot learn complex features \cite{Chowdhary_GP_14, GPMRAC_18, DMRAC}.
+In \cite{DMRAC}, authors propose DNN based adaptive architecture for continuous time linear systems in which the output layer weights are updated in real time while the hidden layer weights are trained on a slower time scale using batch updates.
+Since the training of DNN is a slow process, the separate treatment of the output layer and the hidden layers makes the controller implementable in real time \cite{Joshi_Virdi}.
+In above references \cite{DMRAC, Joshi_Virdi} constraint satisfaction is missing, which is precisely the main area of thrust of the present paper.